Some remarks on the local class field theory of Serre and Hazewinkel: Preliminaries

 \subsection{Definitions and notation}

-We work on the site $\pfpqc{k}$ of perfect schemes over a perfect field $k$ with the fpqc topology (compare with \cite[Chapter III, \S 0, ``Duality for unipotent perfect group schemes'']{Mil06}).
+We work on the site $\pfpqc{k}$ of perfect schemes over a perfect field $k$ of characteristic $p > 0$ with the fpqc topology (compare with \cite[Chapter III, \S 0, ``Duality for unipotent perfect group schemes'']{Mil06}; see also \cite{SY12}).
 The category of sheaves of abelian groups on $\pfpqc{k}$ contains the category of commutative affine pro(-quasi)-algebraic groups over $k$ in the sense of Serre (\cite{Ser60}) as an thick abelian full subcategory.
-We denote by $\Ext_{k}^{i}$ the $i$-th ext functor on the category of sheaves of abelian groups on $\pfpqc{k}$.
+We denote by $\Ext_{k}^{i}$ the $i$-th Ext functor for the category of sheaves of abelian groups on $\pfpqc{k}$.
 For a sheaf of abelian groups $A$ on $\pfpqc{k}$ and a non-negative integer $i$, we define the fundamental group $\pi_{1}^{k}(A)$ of $A$ to be the Pontryagin dual of the torsion abelian group $\injlim_{n \ge 1} \Ext_{k}^{1}(A, n^{-1} \Z / \Z)$.
 If $A$ is an extension of an \'etale group whose group of geometric points is finitely generated as an abelian group by an affine proalgebraic group, then $\injlim_{n \ge 1} \Ext_{k}^{1}(A, n^{-1} \Z / \Z) = \Ext_{k}^{1}(A, \Q / \Z)$ and hence the Pontryagin dual of $\Ext_{k}^{1}(A, \Q / \Z)$ coincides with $\pi_{1}^{k}(A)$.
-For a $k$-algebra $R$, we denote by $R_{p}$ the perfect $k$-algebra given by the injective limit of $p$-th power maps $R \to R \to \cdots$.
+For a $k$-algebra $R$, we denote by $R_{p}$ the perfect $k$-algebra given by the injective limit of $p$-th power maps $R \to R \to \cdots$, where the $i$-th copy of $R$ in this system is given the map $k \to R$, $a \mapsto a^{p^{i}}$ as its $k$-algebra structure map.